phwl/adsb_read/README.md

 at higher sample rates (via the osr option), upsampling of the original input (for testing), saving of buffers etc.

-To understand how to use the program take a look at the Makefile.
-An example of running using the Pluto is given below.
-In the example, we use 4x the nominal sampling rate i.e. 4*2MHz=8MHz, and specify that the output training set is written to /srv/breamdisk/adsb-data/x1-*.
-Note that the program never overwrites files in this mode so in the sample, the first output is written to /srv/breamdisk/adsb-data/x1-1700-tdata.bin because that was the first new file name.
+An example of usage with the Pluto is given below.
+We use ```osr=4''' so the sampling rate is 4x nominal i.e. 4*2MHz=8MHz, and specify that the output training set is written to /srv/breamdisk/adsb-data/x1-*.
+Note that the program never overwrites files in this mode so in the example, the output is written to ```/srv/breamdisk/adsb-data/x1-1700-tdata.bin''' because that was the first new file name.

 ``` bash
 $ ./adsb_read.py --osr 4 -v -t /srv/breamdisk/adsb-data/x1